 Message Cause Action I/O card parity interrupt at address.
-Type (S)hut off NMI, (R)eboot, other keys to continue Memory on a peripheral card has failed.
+Type (S)hut off NCI, (R)eboot, other keys to continue Memory on a peripheral card has failed.
 Check the memory cards installed in the system.
 Memory parity interrupt at address.
-Type (S)hut off NMI, (R)eboot, other keys to continue A memory chip(s) has failed.
+Type (S)hut off NCI, (R)eboot, other keys to continue A memory chip(s) has failed.
 Replace the system board.
 Unexpected HW interrupt, interrupt at address.
 Type (R)eboot, other keys to continue Hardware problem.
 Not displayed if the expected interrupt handler is not enabled.
 Check all hardware in the system.
 Unexpected SW interrupt, interrupt at address.
 Type (R)eboot, other keys to continue Error(s) in the software program.
 Not displayed if the extended interrupt handler is not enabled.
 Turn the machine off and then on again.
 If doesn't work, check the program.
-Unexpected type 02 interrupt at xxxxh.
-Type (S)hut off NMI, (R)eboot, other keys to continue A parity error occurred, but the source can not be determine.
-Turn the power off and then on again.